 Dr. Goldman’s nationally-televised series, “Jewish Cinematheque.” may be seen on JBS TV- The Jewish Broadcasting Service or livestreamed at www.jbstv.org.
 On the program, Eric interviews filmmakers and film artists about their recently released films.
 Goldman also teaches for the Wexner, Ruderman and Nahum Goldmann fellowship programs and has served as film scholar-in-residence at Jewish film festivals around the world, most recently in Greenville, SC.

 Dr. Goldman is former director of the Jewish Media Service, which was a national clearinghouse on film and television for the North American Jewish community.
 At JMS, he helped launch the concept of Jewish television programming, film festivals across the country, and greater use of media in Jewish education.
 Prior to that, he was curator of film for the YIVO Institute for Jewish Research, where he supervised the preservation of Yiddish films.
 For many years, he developed and moderated the film program at the Center for Jewish History and Yeshiva University in New York City.
-As a student, Eric hosted radio programs on WRTI in Philadelphia and WCRB in Boston and later directed The New Jewish Media Project, a New York City-based collective for young Jewish filmmakers.
+As a student, Eric hosted radio programs on WRTI in Philadelphia and WCRB in Boston and he later directed The New Jewish Media Project, a New York City-based collective for young Jewish filmmakers.
 Eric Goldman was also a member of the Educational Advisory Committee of the United States Holocaust Memorial Museum in Washington.